Insider Fraud – Getting to Know Your Staff and Volunteers

 - Verify qualifications with original documents or issuing regulators

-- Create an environment of accountability where staff believe in the processes in place and ensure policies are followed to prevent fraud
+- Create an environment of accountability where staff believe in the processes in place and ensure policies are followed to help prevent fraud.

 What can you look out for?

-- Unmanaged conflicts of interest, where relationships are deliberately concealed. can enable fraud.
-Transparency is key to manage them appropriately, ensure you have a conflict of interest policy so that these relationships can be managed.
+- Unmanaged conflicts of interest, where relationships are deliberately concealed.
+Transparency is key to manage them appropriately, ensure you have a conflict of interest policy so that these relationships can be managed safely.